 Almost everything in backpacking is personal and no one person can decide everything for you.
 Only by weighing the different aspects of hammocks and tents can you decide if one is better for you than the other.

-Here is where some changes start to occur, as many good quality lighter weight tents can be had for less than $200 where many base hammock setups will escalate in price to add the gear you will need for a full thru hike build.
+Here is where some changes start to occur, as there is much more high-quality but lighter-weight tents that be had for less than $200 where many base hammock setups will escalate in price to add the gear you will need for a full thru-hike build.

 Where these start to become inconsequential is when you are reaching the $500+ dollar tents and then the sleeping pad.

 For a tent you need, at a minimum, the tent, stakes, poles (or trekking poles), and your sleeping pad.
 This set of gear will be the base required for a functioning tent shelter system.